jlinoff/pam/README.md

 Following the recipe card analogy a little further, we can use a simple example to understand the record model a bit better.

-A recipe would be a single record that might contain _title_ (the name of the recipe), the _ingredients_ (a field) and the _instructions_ (another field).
+A recipe would be a single record that might contain the _title_ (the name of the recipe), the _ingredients_ (a field) and the _instructions_ (another field).
 It would certainly be possible to organize it differently but this is fine for such a simple example.